This Penne Alla Vodka is rich, creamy and outrageously delicious. Better still, it’s so quick and easy to make!

 - 1/2 cup / 120ml Vodka (see notes)

 - 1 small White Onion, very finely diced (see notes)

 - 1 tbsp Olive Oil

 - small Fresh Basil Leaves, to serve (or large torn leaves)

-- Add drained pasta along with 1/2cup/120ml of the starchy pasta water.
-Turn heat to low and stir until the sauce clings nicely to the pasta.
+- Add the drained pasta along with 1/2cup/120ml of the starchy pasta water.
+Turn the heat to low and stir until the sauce clings nicely to the pasta.
 If you need to add more pasta water to thin the sauce out do so, if you go slightly overboard just simmer and stir until the sauce reduces and thickens.